BrianGwayi/PowerBI-Portfolio/README.md

 ## Customer Experience Analysis
 ## Net Promoter Score

-How likely is it that you would recommend [Organization X] to a friend/family?
+"How likely is it that you would recommend [Organization X] to a friend/family?"

 Rating ranges between 0 (not likely) - 10 (Very likely).
 Customers fall into 3 categories;